 Government Saving Bank

 Collecting small savings is a long-standing goal for the Thai government.
 The Government Savings Bank finds its origin back to 1913 when King Rama VI set up the Savings Office.
-The office was later transferred to the Post & Telegraph Department and in 1947 its assets and liabilities were finally taken over by -the newly created Government Savings Bank.
-Because o f the large and poor rural Population, small savings are still an important source of funds.
+The office was later transferred to the Post & Telegraph Department, and in 1947 its assets and liabilities were finally taken over by -the newly created Government Savings Bank.
+Because of the large and poor rural Population, small savings are still an essential source of funds.

 These funds have traditionally financed government projects, but this is changing.
 Until recently, the Government Savings Bank invested most of its funds in government securities, bonds, and Promissory notes.
 Dealings with the private sector are, however, increasing as the bank extends more loans to enterprises and individuals.
 In 1992, claims on households and businesses accounted for 10 percent of total assets, up from only I percent in 1986.

-The Government Savings Bank has now embarked on a major Program of diversification.
+The Government Savings Bank has now embarked on a significant Program of diversification.
 It has formed joint ventures with many private and public enterprises to expand its activities.
-Its large network of offices is especially valuable for distributing financial products like mutual funds, insurance, and leasing services., nationwide.
+Its extensive network of offices is especially valuable for distributing financial products like mutual funds, insurance, and leasing services., nationwide.
 The bank is also keen to improve efficiency, setting up training programs for staff and investing in computers.